[?] Subscribe To This Site

 Tag Layout Tag Layout

-We also have another page devoted to Scrapbook Ribbon Embellishments.
+We also have another page devoted to Scrapbook Ribbons Embellishments.

 Then, I decided to actually put small ribbon pieces directly on the tag - as part of decorating the tag.
 These were tags I used for Journaling and the ribbon I used was small leftover pieces I had from some sewing projects.
 I was into magic mesh at that time also and it was a good way to try new things in small bits and pieces.
 "My mini art work."

-Then I progressed to using ribbon for some decorative bows; then to hang charms; then to hang title letter squares.
+Then I progressed to using scrapbooking fibers & ribbons for some decorative bows; then to hang charms; then to hang title letter squares.

 I used some wider ribbon from a bow that I took apart and just had fun experimenting.